omsmith/d2l-my-courses-ui/README.md

 5) Build and run brightspace-integration (will have to be rebuilt on any changes to d2l-my-courses-ui)

-Note: On Windows, there exists an issue with relative paths, which will prevent web-component-shards from completing successfully without modifying vulcanize to not use path.posix.
-See: https://github.com/Polymer/vulcanize/issues/338

-Under Windows, uou will likely also run into a problem in brightspace-integration where web-component-shards will fail due to the 'tmp' directory not being able to be deleted, preventing 'npm run serve' from succeeding.
+Under Windows, you will likely also run into a problem in brightspace-integration where web-component-shards will fail due to the 'tmp' directory not being able to be deleted, preventing 'npm run serve' from succeeding.
 A simple workaround is to run the contents of the npm 'serve' script directly after building, and removing the tmp directory manually.

 ## Unit Tests

 The unit tests are built and run using [web-component-tester](https://github.com/Polymer/web-component-tester).

-To run unit tests and perform linting, run:
+To lint and run unit tests, run:

 ```shell
 npm test